DaniWppner/SyzDirect/examples/vfs_dedupe_file_range_v5.10/README.md

-# Steps to reach file->remap_file_range instruction through IOCTL$FIDEDUPRANGE in linux v6.15.6 with Syzdirect:
+# Steps to reach file->remap_file_range instruction through IOCTL$FIDEDUPRANGE in linux v5.10 with Syzdirect:

-## THIS DOESN'T WORK.
-KERNEL VERSION 6.15.6 REQUIRES CLANG VERSION OF AT LEAST 15.0.0 BUT SYZDIRECT DEPENDS ON CLANG VERSION 13.0.1.
-IF YOU FIX THIS, FEEL FREE TO ADD HOW TO THIS README

 ### 1. Launch docker environment.
 Edit the paths on [the docker-compose file](../../docker-environ/docker-compose.yml) if you haven't yet.
 Then run: